Qstreet/Qstreet.github.io/d3Notes.md

 scaleSqrt is useful for sizing circles by area (rather than radius)

 ### scaleLog()
-cannot have a .domain with 0. the domain ends must be something other than 0.
+cannot have a .domain with 0. range can have a 0.

 ## Axes
 d3 axes are functions whose parameters you define.
 Scales return values but don't append to the screen.